krunker-india/PUBobot-ki/commands.md

 !remove_player <i>@nick</i> - remove specified players from all pickups.
 !reset - removes all players from all pickups.
 !start <i>pickup</i> - force a pickup to start with deficient players count.
+!cancel_match <i>match_id</i> - cancel an active match, match_id can be found at the beginning of pickup start message.

 ### CONFIGURATION:
 !enable_pickups - turn on the pickup bot on the channel.